anthonyprinaldi/anthonyprinaldi.github.io/_pages/cv.md

 * A Transformer Based Classification System for Volcanic Seismic Signals, [Western University DSAS](https://www.uwo.ca/stats/){:target="\_blank"}, 2021-2022
   * Considered the use of the novel NLP technique self-attention for predicting volcanic event types from raw seismic signals
   * Designed a DNN architecture that enables superior signal classification compared to traditional approaches
-  * Utilized different neural network layers such as convolutional, residualconvolutional, and long short-term memory
+  * Utilized different neural network layers such as convolutional, residual convolutional, and long short-term memory
   * Became versed with the Keras deep learning Python package

 Work experience